MRamirezGarras/disaster_response/README.md

 # Disaster Response Pipeline Project

+Immediately after a natural disaster, emergency teams are usually saturated with messages asking for help, reporting problems or just reporting the situation.
+Going through all these messages in a moment when a quick response is needed can hinder the emergency team´s answer.
+Having an automatic method that can classify these messages would be a tremendous advantage, and it could help the first responder to reach people in need much faster.

-The objective of this project is to crate a Machine Learning algorithm able to classify twets in different categories related to natural disasters.
-This algorithm could greatly improve response times in case of an emergency.
+Twitter is on of the fastest channels used to communicate this kind of information.
+After a disaster, the number of tweets reporting the situation is huge.
+The objective of this project is to create a Machine Learning algorithm able to classify tweets in different categories related to natural disasters.
+This could help to allocate each message to the appropiate receiver, and thus enhancing the response to the disaster.

 ## Files:

 ### data
 **disaster_categories.csv** stores the categories of each tweet **disaster_messages** stores the text of each tweet